 Click here to download pdf.

-COVID 19 continues to have a profound impact on the Global Supply Chain, resulting in significant delays on standard lead times of up to 4 to 8 weeks and significant increases in Pulp and Ocean Freight.
+Further to our June update, COVID 19 continues to have a significant impact on the Global Supply Chain, resulting in delays of up to 4 to 8 weeks and further increases in Ocean Freight.
+Container and vessel availability into Australia remains tight and many suppliers are enforcing allocations on their Australian distribution partners.

 Over the past 6 months, International shipping costs have increased exponentially from all regions.
-These increases impact all imported products from around the world arriving into Australia.
-Pleasingly, we have seen shipping prices stabilise over the past month however they remain significantly higher than late last year.
-It is the view of all our freight forwarders that the current delays and current price levels will continue for the remainder of the year.
+These increases impact all imported product from around the world arriving into Australia.
+Prices stabilised for a short period between February and May however we have seen another spike over the past 4 to 6 weeks.
+It is the view of all of the freight forwarders that prices will remain high until the end of the year.

 The factors driving this include: